HabitatFramework/TechnicalGuide/preface/preface.rst

 :doc:`../database/database` outlines the database structure and how to adapt the data for local requirements.

+:doc:`../updater/updater` describes the mechanism for apply updates to the database structure and contents.

 :doc:`../optimisation/optimisation` introduces tips for optimising the performance of the tool.